juecd/slate/source/index.html.md

 ]
 ```

-Updates Inventory objects by setting the values of the parameters passed.
+Updates existing Inventory objects by setting the values of the parameters passed.
 Any parameters not provided will be left unchanged.

 This endpoint will **override** any existing data for the given parameters, such as manually setting the inventory quantity to 0 (e.g., resolving a inventory discrepancy).
 This endpoint should not be used for regular inventory quantity updating.
 For regular quantity updating, see Incrementing Inventory or Decrementing Inventory.